-(as described in the Terms of Reference of Academic Board)
+(as described in Clause 24 of the Terms of Reference of Academic Board)

 As a governance body reporting to the University Council, the duties that apply to Council members are deemed to apply to the members of the Academic Board when they are carrying out their Academic Board functions.
 Each member of the Academic Board must carry out his or her Academic Board functions subject to the duties as set out in Schedule 2A of the UNE Act.
 These duties are as follows: